jantongiovanni/TippyRedux/README.md

 The following **additional** features are implemented:

-- [x] Color gradient for the background
+- [x] Color gradient for the background (Actual gradient doesnt have lines in it, thats just gif compression)
+- [x] Custom tip amount

 ## Video Walkthrough